chas-academy/u07-recipe-app-axelra82/README.md

 ## Introduction

-This assignment requires the developer to create a rudimentary recipe app.
+This assignment requires the developer to create a rudimentary recipe app using [Angluar](https://angular.io/) v11+.

 ### Prerequisites